marcelushillarious/bigbanger/README.md

 BigBanger is an ESP32-based open-source project that combines firmware and hardware to create a Bluetooth-enabled scale, mainly designed for climbing training.

+The firmware can be chosen between *micropython*, easy to read and customize, but poorer power consumption, or *rust*, where it gets a bit more complicated but improves the efficiency.

 This scale is fully compatible with the [Tindeq Progressor API](https://tindeq.com/progressor_api/), enabling easy integration with apps that support them, including the official Tindeq Progressor app.

 The BigBanger board is designed to exploit the housing of cheap scales that you can buy on Amazon/Aliexpress.